Friday, 29 May 2026

 By A V. Raman

 (Author’s Note.
-To many in the North, the word Madrasis means people from the South of without any regard to the geographies like Andhra, Karnataka, Kerala, and Tamil Nadu.
+To many in the North, the word Madrasis means people from the South without any regard to the geographies like Andhra, Karnataka, Kerala, and Tamil Nadu.
 Big cosmopolitan cities like Delhi and Mumbai have huge numbers of such Madrasis.
-I have lived as a Madrasi in both the cities and observed the difference in their attitude and outlook.
-With due apology to George Bernard Shaw**, I would say that Delhi’s and Mumbai’s Madrasis are same as a group but widely divided in their respective lifestyle and attitude.
-If Delhi’s are more bureaucratic, Mumbai’s are more entrepreneurial.)
+I have lived as a Madrasi in both cities and observed the difference in their attitude and outlook.
+With due apology to George Bernard Shaw**, I would say that Delhi’s and Mumbai’s Madrasis are the same as a group but widely divided in their respective lifestyle and attitude.
+If Delhi’s are more bureaucratic, Mumbai’s are more entrepreneurial.

 Delhi's Madrasis

 When it came to their career in government, all Madrasis earned the unenviable reputation as honest, sincere, hard- working, efficient and with absolute integrity.
 The price that was paid for such appreciation was the neglect of leisure time happiness on holidays with family and friends.
-Many of them would have spent decades living in Delhi but not had had the time to see the Kut Minar, the Red Fort, Purana Qila and other historical monuments which abound in Delhi.
+Many of them would have spent decades living in Delhi but had not had the time to see the Kutb Minar, the Red Fort, Purana Qila and other historical monuments which abound in Delhi.

 The Madrasis were a powerful group in the Central Secretariat.
 Their network was strongly knit and mutually helpful.
-Any special attention or facility in AIIMS, Safdarjung and other government hospitals were arranged by a Madrasi Jt.
-Secretary in Health Ministry, while a Madrasi officer in Civil Supplies Department took care of additional allotment of sugar and Maida for a Madrasi wedding.
+Any special attention or facility in AIIMS, Safdarjung and other government hospitals was arranged by a Madrasi Jt.
+Secretary in the Health Ministry, while a Madrasi officer in Civil Supplies Department took care of additional allotment of sugar and Maida for a Madrasi wedding.
 Acquiring of land and construction of the many temples in the sixties and seventies in New Delhi was mainly because of the initiative and strength of this network.

-Most of the Madrasis of my time in Delhi have retired While some continue to live in Delhi in their retired lives in housing colonies in faraway places bordering U.P and Haryana, their post- retirement life and interest are confined within these areas mainly centring the local temple.
+Most of the Madrasis of my time in Delhi have retired, while some continue to live in Delhi in their retired lives in housing colonies in faraway places bordering U.P and Haryana, their post- retirement life and interests are confined within these areas mainly centring the local temple.
 They re-live their experience recalling some happy and.
 A few have gone back to their native towns or villages in South India to a quiet life.
-Only a few of their next generation have opted to be as government servants and continue to constitute Delhi’s Madrasis.
+Only a few of their next generation have opted to be government servants and continue to constitute Delhi’s Madrasis.
 The Tamil population in Delhi is around 10 lakhs now lakhs comprising sizable numbers employed in private sector companies, as self- employed professionals, as traders and service providers etc. Yet, there is still a lot many of them working in or retired from public - sector organisations like banks, insurance companies, STC, MMTC, Delhi State government offices, etc. So, the Delhi is still a government city by and large and smells bureaucratic Delhi Madrasis are, at heart, Sarkari animals.
 They populated the ministries of Shastri Bhawan and the corridors of the UPSC.
 Success to a Delhi Madrasi is defined by three things: a permanent government pension, an allotment of a Type-IV quarter, and a daughter who cleared the Civil Services.
 The Delhi Mama speaks in files, notifications, and protocol.
 He has mastered the art of looking incredibly busy while doing absolutely nothing, a crucial trait absorbed from his Punjabi colleagues.
 His cynicism is sharp, intellectual, and masked behind a polite, bilingual

 Mumbai’s Madrasis

 The Mumbai Madrasi has a very different story.
 He did not arrive with government postings but with ambition, relatives and one address in Matunga or Chembur scribbled on paper.
+Mumbai transformed the Madrasis into bankers, restaurateurs, railway employees, Udupi hotel owners, accountants, tuition masters, and eventually IT professionals.

-The legendary Chembur Mama. is a creature of the private sector—either a chartered accountant, a bank manager at Nariman Point, or a statistician.
+The legendary Chembur Mama is a creature of the private sector—either a chartered accountant, a bank manager at Nariman Point, or a statistician.
 He values efficiency over status.
 He doesn't care about government bungalows; he cares about his local train first-class pass and the current valuation of his mutual funds.
 He is completely stripped of the Delhi snobbishness.
 He will argue with a vegetable vendor over two rupees of coriander, save fifty thousand rupees on his income tax through complex legal loopholes, and then donate a lakh to the local temple without batting an eyelid.

 The Second-Generation Revolution